90zlaya/php-library/readme.md

 $ vendor/bin/phpcs index.php --standard='ruleset.xml'
 ```

 If you want to find out more about specific rules, open ruleset.xml file which is located in root directory.
-Please note that PHP_CodeSniffer is enabled in composer file only for development versions of PHP Library.

 Automatic tests
 ----------------